 Don’t let your guard down in the yard either.
 Keep your property maintained during this period ensuring you don’t provide the mosquito with ideal habitats to breed.
 Cleaning up the fallen leaves, clearing the gutters of debris, empty any containers of water and checking for possible entry points into your home will reduce the numbers of mosquitoes living around your property.

-Mosquito Squad offers a seasonal spray service to our customer through the middle of October, which can help to rid your property of these annoying creatures.
+Mosquito Squad offers a seasonal treatment service to our customer through the middle of October, which can help to rid your property of these annoying creatures.
 If you continue to notice the presence of mosquitoes in your yard further into fall, our team can come out and administer additional sprays if required.

 When Will the Mosquitoes Leave You at Peace?